 5. Consider the Cost

-Playing for club soccer teams in Massachusetts is expensive.
-Fees can run anywhere from $500 to $2000 or more per year.
-That’s before you add in travel expenses, which can be significant when you consider you’ll have games all over the state as well as tournaments up and down the East Coast and beyond.
 Try to choose a club that aligns best with both your child’s goals and your financial circumstances.
 Some clubs offer financial assistance.
 Check into that option if you need to.
-There are club soccer team that will do whatever it takes to get a player if they want them badly enough.
+Don’t be afraid to ask as you never know.
+There are club soccer teams that will do whatever it takes to get a player if they want them badly enough.